arogozhnikov/hep_ml/README.md

 pip install hep_ml
 ```

-If you're new to python and don't never used `pip`, first install scikit-learn [with these instructions](http://scikit-learn.org/stable/install.html).
+If you're new to python and never used `pip`, first install scikit-learn [with these instructions](http://scikit-learn.org/stable/install.html).

-To use latest development version, clone it and install with `pip`:
+To use **latest development version**, clone it and install with `pip`:
 ```bash
 git clone https://github.com/arogozhnikov/hep_ml.git
 cd hep_ml